 Withdrawing from a class can affect a student's academic record including their financial aid, enrollment status, veteran benefits, or the amount owed to the institution if they are past the refund/withdrawal dates.
-Prior to withdrawing from a course a student is required to meet Academic Advising before the withdrawal can be processed to discuss student success opportunities.
+Prior to withdrawing from a course a student is required to meet with their assigned academic advisor/counselor before the withdrawal can be processed to discuss student success opportunities.
 Academic Advising will assist the student via appointment or Kishwaukee College email.
 The student may contact the Student Services Office by phone at 815-825-9375 or in person Room C2100.